Sport for Development in Africa: Partners with Concepts!

 Project title: Sport for Development in Africa (S4DA) Regional Project

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country: Multi-country project in Ethiopia, Ivory Coast, Ghana, Kenya, Namibia, Senegal

 Lead executing agency: National and regional ministries of education, youth and sport

-- In Mozambique, the Pedagogical University in Maputo has integrated the approach into its training for sports teachers.
-University graduates apply their new knowledge during teaching practice in schools and communities.
+In Mozambique, the Pedagogical University in Maputo has integrated Sport for Development into its training for physical education teachers.
+University graduates can apply their new knowledge directly in internships in schools and municipalities.

 In Togo, the National Institute for Youth and Sport (INJS) at the University of Lomé integrated Sport for Development in its curricula.
 The trained physical education teachers and social workers carry the approach to schools and social institutions across the country.